metio/terraform-provider-k8s/docs/data-sources/cloudwatch_aws_amazon_com_amazon_cloud_watch_agent_v1alpha1_manifest.md

 - `volume_claim_templates` (Attributes List) VolumeClaimTemplates will provide stable storage using PersistentVolumes.
 Only available when the mode=statefulset. (see [below for nested schema](#nestedatt--spec--volume_claim_templates))
 - `volume_mounts` (Attributes List) VolumeMounts represents the mount points to use in the underlying collector deployment(s) (see [below for nested schema](#nestedatt--spec--volume_mounts))
 - `volumes` (Attributes List) Volumes represents which volumes to use in the underlying collector deployment(s). (see [below for nested schema](#nestedatt--spec--volumes))
+- `working_dir` (String) WorkingDir represents Container's working directory.
+If not specified, the container runtime's default will be used, which might be configured in the container image.
+Cannot be updated.

 <a id="nestedatt--spec--additional_containers"></a>
 ### Nested Schema for `spec.additional_containers`